-Minocycline has a long history of use to treat acne.
+- Very effective.
+Minocycline has a long history of use in acne vulgaris.
 It is the most lipophilic tetracycline, allowing greater penetration into sebaceous follicles.
 Minocycline is effective in treating acne that has not responded to other oral antibiotics.
 It is especially useful for pustular type acne.

-Safety concerns: Minocycline is known to cause bluish-gray skin pigmentation, vestibular toxicity, and various autoimmune reactions (lupus, autoimmune hepatitis, serum sickness, vasculitis, and pneumonitis).
+- Safety concerns.
+Minocycline is known to cause vestibular toxicity, and various autoimmune reactions (lupus, autoimmune hepatitis, serum sickness, vasculitis, and hypersensitivity pneumonitis).

 Solodyn® is an extended-release formulation of minocycline for once-daily dosing.

 Lymecycline is used outside of the US for acne.
 It is very popular among dermatologists in France, Italy, and Nordic countries.
 Lymecycline is generally safe and well tolerated.